What Is Sales Prospecting? [Techniques & Expert Tips]

 4. Define your goals before reaching out

-Having a clear goal before starting prospecting in business helps you prepare steps to achieve it.
+Having a clear sales goal before starting prospecting in business helps you prepare steps to achieve it.
 The goal doesn’t always have to be closing a deal, it can be booking a meeting or scheduling a sales demo.

 For example, if you’re reaching out to a cold prospect (someone who has never heard of your company), your aim may be to build a relationship with them.
 Potential customers want to be sure that the company they are doing business with is trustworthy.
 They tend to trust organizations they have established a good relationship with.